beaker-project/beaker/documentation/admin-guide/distro-import.rst

         configfile boot/grub2/beaker_menu_x86.cfg
     }

+Likewise, you should edit the default configuration for iPXE :file:'ipxe/default' to exit after a timeout with an option to load the menu.
+Also, iPXE will not load the host specific script by default like PXELINUX, so we direct it to do that in the default script if available, for example:

+    #!ipxe

+    chain /ipxe/${ip:hexraw} ||
+    prompt --key m --timeout 60000 Press 'm' to view install menu, any other key to boot from local disk && set beaker 1 || clear beaker isset ${beaker} && chain /ipxe/beaker_menu ||
+    iseq ${builtin/platform} pcbios && sanboot --no-describe --drive 0x80 ||
+    exit 1

 If your site imports distros into Beaker infrequently, you may prefer to run ``beaker-pxemenu`` after importing new distros.
 Otherwise, you can create a cron job to periodically update the PXE menu::